 Talk with Your Doctors

-Based on these complexities, it is important to have a conversation with both your internist or primary care physician and your treating ophthalmologist if you have concerns about your blood pressure and glaucoma.
+Because both hypertension (high BP) and hypotension (low BP) are glaucoma risk factors, it is important to have a conversation with both your internist or primary care physician and your treating ophthalmologist if you have concerns about your blood pressure.

 It is important to tell your ophthalmologist your medical conditions, including whether you have high blood pressure and if you are taking blood pressure medications.